geoserver/geoserver/SECURITY.md

 Please send a mail directly to geoserver-security@lists.osgeo.org (moderated list with no possibility to subscribe, please just send directly to the address, the mail will be evaluated and eventually posted) and provide information about the security issue you might have found there.
+The volunteer nature of geoserver-security list means that there is no expected response time.
+If your issue is urgent you are welcome to drop in to the [video chat meeting](https://geoserver.org/devel/) held every two weeks as this is an appropriate venue for sensitive discussion.

 For more information see [Community Support](http://geoserver.org/comm/).